Virtual Resolutions for a Product of Projective Spaces: Existence of Short Virtual Resolutions

 \section{Existence of Short Virtual Resolutions}

 This section, by proving Proposition~\ref{pro:splendidComplexesExist}, establishes the existence of virtual resolutions whose length is bounded above by the dimension of $\PP^{\bbn}$.
 In particular, these virtual resolutions are typically shorter than a minimal free resolution.
-Moreover, Proposition~\ref{pro:resolutionBound} shows that Proposition~\ref{pro:splendidComplexesExist} provides the best possible uniform bound.
+Moreover, Proposition~\ref{pro:resolutionBound} shows that Proposition~\ref{pro:splendidComplexesExist} provides the best possible uniform bound on the length of a virtual resolution.
+Exploiting multigraded Castelnuovo--Mumford regularity, we also produce short virtual resolutions where the degrees of the generators of the free modules satisfy explicit bounds.
+Better yet, we obtain a converse, by showing that the set of virtual resolutions of a module determine its regularity.

 Our proof of Proposition~\ref{pro:splendidComplexesExist} is based on a minor variation of Beilinson's resolution of the diagonal; compare with Proposition~3.2 in \cite{caldararu} or Lemma~8.27 in \cite{huybrechts}.
-Given an $\cO_{X_j}^{}$-module $\cF_j$ for all $1 \leq j \leq n$, their external tensor product is
+Given an $\cO_{\!X_{\!j}}^{}$-module $\cF_{\!j}$ for all $1 \leq j \leq n$, their external tensor product is

-where $\pr_j$ denotes the projection map from the Cartesian product $X_1 \times X_2 \times \dotsb \times X_m$ to $X_j$.
+where $\pr_j$ denotes the projection map from the Cartesian product $X \coloneq X_1 \times X_2 \times \dotsb \times X_m$ to $X_j$.
 In particular, for all $\bbu \in \ZZ^r$, we have $\cO_{\PP^{\bbn}}^{}(\bbu) = \cO_{\PP^{n_1}}^{}(u_1) \boxtimes \cO_{\PP^{n_2}}^{}(u_2) \boxtimes \dotsb \boxtimes \cO_{\PP^{n_r}}^{}(u_r)$.
 With this notation, we can describe the resolution of the diagonal $\PP^{\bbn} \hookrightarrow \PP^{\bbn} \times \PP^{\bbn}$.

 \begin{lemma} If $\cT_{\PP^{\bbn}}^{\bbe_i} \coloneq \cO_{\PP^{n_1}}^{} \boxtimes \cO_{\PP^{n_2}}^{} \boxtimes \dotsb \boxtimes \cO_{\PP^{n_{i-1}}}^{} \boxtimes \cT_{\PP^{n_i}}^{} \boxtimes \cO_{\PP^{n_{i+1}}}^{} \boxtimes \dotsb \boxtimes \cO_{\PP^{n_r}}^{}$ for $1 \leq i \leq r$, then the diagonal $\PP^{\bbn} \hookrightarrow \PP^{\bbn} \times \PP^{\bbn}$ is the zero scheme of a global section of $\bigoplus_{i=1}^r \cO_{\PP^{\bbn}}^{}(\bbe_i) \boxtimes \cT_{\PP^{\bbn}}^{\bbe_i}(-\bbe_i)$.
 Hence, the diagonal has a locally-free resolution of the form